Discover How an Experienced Attorney Can Help You! CONTACT US TODAY

 Industry Regulations for Trucks in Virginia

-Trucks and truck drivers are important pieces of the fabric of this country, and they do an amazing job moving goods and products around.
-Most truck drivers drive safely and efficiently - but sometimes, accidents happen.
-Thankfully, there are many regulations to help control the trucking industry to prevent as many truck crashes as possible.
+Virginia Truck Accident | I-95 AttorneyTrucks and truck drivers are important pieces of the fabric of this country, and they do an amazing job moving goods and products around.
+Most truck drivers drive safely and efficiently - but sometimes, accidents happen when the rules of the road and of the industry are ignored, forgotten, or pushed.
+There are many regulations to help control the trucking industry to prevent as many truck crashes as possible.

 Regulation of the Trucking Industry

 While much of the regulation relating to the trucking industry comes from the federal government, some regulation also comes from the states, and Washington DC as well.
-Did you know for example, there are no federal motor carrier safety inspectors who drive around performing traffic stops on big rigs.
+Did you know for example, there are no federal motor carrier safety inspectors who drive around performing traffic stops on big rigs?
 That enforcement is usually done by local governments, as well as the states.
 In Virginia, county and local police departments have Commercial Vehicle Inspectors who perform these duties.
 The Virginia State Police also have Motor Carrier Safety Inspectors who perform inspections and enforcement of big rigs and other commercial vehicles.

 Federal Trucking Regulations